Can I drive a van? Van driving licences explained

 - k - Mowing machine

-The one thing you need to be aware of is a van's Maximum Authorised Mass (MAM).
-It must be no more than 3,500kg (3.5 tonnes), and while even the biggest vans on sale in the UK come in below this limit, adding a heavy payload could exceed the MAM for the van you're driving.
-That's when you could get into trouble, because driving an overweight vehicle is illegal, and you could face points on your licence, a fine and even a court summons if you're caught.
+One crucial thing you need to be aware of is a van's Maximum Authorised Mass (MAM).
+This is the maximum weight of any vehicle you can drive if you have a 'B' licence, and it must be no more than 3,500kg (3.5 tonnes).
+While smaller versions of the majority of vans for sale in the UK come in below this limit, some of the biggest versions go over it.
+That's when you could get into trouble, because if you drive a vehicle with a MAM of over 3.5t without the required C1 licence, you could face penalty points, a fine and even a court summons if you're caught.

 Vans over 3.5 tonnes